ipugh-xm/xm-labs-steps-standard-fusion/README.md

 * [standardfusion.png](/standardfusion.png) - Standard Fusion logo

 # How it works
-This step takes a Standard Fusion Payload and creates xMatters variables.
+This step takes a Standard Fusion payload and creates flow designer outputs.

 # Installation